 I ask Steinmetz why he chose a dinner party format to launch his company's dank-ass weed in LA.

 "Remember, weed also acts as a social lubricant for social experiences," he says.
-"Why not pair cannabis with your food if it builds appetite and increases flavor?
+"Why not pair cannabis with your food if it builds appetite and increases flavour?
 It's time to make weed pairings as normal as wine pairings and bridge these two awesome worlds together."